aer0ss/aerofs/docs/engineering/how-to/get-started.md

 Note: Do not use `sudo` for the following command.
 You should not need it if the paths are set up properly in the previous step.

     brew update && brew upgrade && brew install git python fakeroot ant wget maven gradle groovy swig qt qemu pigz ruby gpg gpgme dpkg npm s3cmd bash-completion coreutils autoconf automake msitools jq

+Mac: Close and open your terminal to use the new ruby version.

     brew install $HOME/repos/aerofs/tools/{scons,swtoolkit,makensis}.rb && brew install --HEAD $HOME/repos/aerofs/tools/protobuf.brew/protobuf-objc.rb